Biological dispersal: Motile animals

 The majority of animals are motile.
 Motile animals can disperse themselves by their spontaneous and independent locomotive powers.
 For example, dispersal distances across bird species depend on their flight capabilities.
 On the other hand, small animals utilize the existing kinetic energies in the environment, resulting in passive movement.
 Dispersal by water currents is especially associated with the physically small inhabitants of marine waters known as zooplankton.
-The term plankton comes from the Greek, πλαγκτον, meaning "wanderer" or "drifter".
+The term plankton comes from the Greek, πλαγκτόν, meaning "wanderer" or "drifter".

 Dispersal by dormant stages

-Many animal species, especially freshwater invertebrates, are able to disperse by wind or by transfer with an aid of larger animals (birds, mammals or fishes) as dormant eggs, dormant embryos or, in some cases, dormant adult stages.
+Many animal species, especially freshwater invertebrates, are able to disperse by wind or by transfer with the aid of larger animals (birds, mammals or fishes) as dormant eggs, dormant embryos or, in some cases, dormant adult stages.
 Tardigrades, some rotifers and some copepods are able to withstand desiccation as adult dormant stages.
 Many other taxa (Cladocera, Bryozoa, Hydra, Copepoda and so on) can disperse as dormant eggs or embryos.
 Freshwater sponges usually have special dormant propagules called gemmulae for such a dispersal.
-Many kinds of dispersal dormant stages are able to withstand not only desiccation and low and high temperature, but also action of digestive enzymes during their transfer through digestive tracts of birds and other animals, high concentration of salts and many kinds of toxicants.
-Such dormant-resistant stages made possible the long-distance dispersal from one water body to another and broad distribution ranges of many freshwater animals.
+Many kinds of dispersal dormant stages are able to withstand not only desiccation and low and high temperatures, but also the action of digestive enzymes during their transfer through digestive tracts of birds and other animals, high concentration of salts, and many kinds of toxicants.
+Such dormant-resistant stages have made possible the long-distance dispersal from one water body to another and broad distribution ranges of many freshwater animals.

 Quantifying dispersal

 Dispersal is most commonly quantified either in terms of rate or distance.

-Dispersal rate (also called migration rate in the population genetics literature) or probability describes the probability that any individual leaves an area or, equivalently, the expected proportion of individual to leave an area.
+Dispersal rate (also called migration rate in the population genetics literature) or probability describes the probability that any individual leaves an area or, equivalently, the expected proportion of individuals who leave an area.

 The dispersal distance is usually described by a dispersal kernel which gives the probability distribution of the distance traveled by any individual.
 A number of different functions are used for dispersal kernels in theoretical models of dispersal including the negative exponential distribution, extended negative exponential distribution, normal distribution, exponential power distribution, inverse power distribution, and the two-sided power distribution.
-The inverse power distribution and distributions with 'fat tails' representing long-distance dispersal events (called leptokurtic distributions) are thought to best match empirical dispersal data.
+The inverse power distribution and distributions with 'fat tails,' representing long-distance dispersal events (called leptokurtic distributions) are thought to best match empirical dispersal data.